Travelling within cities

 Travelling on the London Underground

-The underground network in London, otherwise known as the Tube, has more than 270 stations, each of which is marked with the famous London Underground roundel logo.
+The London underground, otherwise known as the Tube, has more than 270 stations, each of which is marked with the famous London Underground roundel logo.
 London tube trains run every day, except Christmas Day, from about 5:30am until just after midnight, and some lines now run 24 hours.
 Fewer trains run on Sundays and public holidays.

 There is now a night tube service between Central London and the outskirts of the city, running for 24 hours at the weekend on certain lines.
 This is a relatively new service so passengers should check the TfL website for updates.